jdeolive/geotools-old/docs/tutorial/map/style.rst

 a Rule is able to check the current scale of the map.
 Finally there is an `Other` rule to catch any features left over from earlier Rules.

 Now that a Rule has selected features for us to work with we can get down to drawing in the Portrayal step.
 The renderer will go through a list of symbolizers (for a Rule) and draw the results.
 The symbolizers are just a list of draw instructions to be done in order.
-The symbolizers use expressions to define width and color – allowing you to dynamically generate the appearance on a feature by feature basis!
+The symbolizers use expressions to define width and color |hyphen| allowing you to dynamically generate the appearance on a feature by feature basis!

 The only symbolizer which is not drawn in order is TextSymbolizer which gathers up text labels for the next step.

-Finally in the composition step – will take all the content drawn during portrayal and squish them together into a final image.
+Finally in the composition step |hyphen| will take all the content drawn during portrayal and squish them together into a final image.
 The icing on the cake is the text labels (produced from any and all TextSymbolizers) which are drizzled on top taking care not to have any overlaps.